Facebook Will Take Over Auto Marketing in 2017

-Facebook will become even more central for automotive marketing in 2017.
+Facebook will become even more central to automotive marketing in 2017.

 Users are spending an average of 50 minutes a day on Facebook apps (including Instagram and Messenger).
 There has never been more potential for auto dealers to gain real, measurable results from Facebook ads.

-Two Themes You’ll See in Automotive Facebook Marketing in 2017:
+2 Themes of Automotive Facebook Marketing in 2017

 - Detailed targeting: Even more nuanced audiences will be built in the new year.